paper-templates/paper-key-manager-contract/README.md

 ## How it works

-The `onlyPaper` modifier works by verifying the signature which is obtained by signing all the params (`recipient`, `quantity`, and `data` etc.) with the given `paperKey`.
-Thus, if we recover the `paperKey` from the given signature and parameters, we know that the data is indeed from us since we are the only holders of the `paperKey`'s private key.
+The `onlyPaper` modifier works by verifying the signature obtained from signing all the params (`recipient`, `quantity`, and `data` etc.) with the given `paperKey`.
+Thus, if we recover the `paperKey` from the signature and its parameters, we know that the `PaperMintData.MintData` argument is indeed from us since we are the only holders of the `paperKey`'s private key.